-c) Voltage drop of the service conductors from the transformer to the service box shall meet the requirements of not exceed 3% based on 80% of the service switch or a calculated load as per Section 8. c) d) New Ooverhead yard wiring shall; be i) be neutral-supported cable with a minimum of No. 2 AWG aluminum; and, ii) when parallel conductors are installed, shall comply with Rule 12-108 when parallel conductors are installed; and or ii) iii) notwithstanding Item c) i), for over 200 A, open wire bus shall be permitted where circuit ampacity exceeds 200 A. as open wire for over 200 A.
+c) Voltage drop of the service conductors from the transformer to the service box shall not exceed 3% based on 80% of the service switch or a calculated load as per Section 8. c) d) New Ooverhead yard wiring shall be i) neutral-supported cable with a minimum of No. 2 AWG aluminum; and, ii) when parallel conductors are installed, shall comply with Rule 12-108; and or ii) iii) notwithstanding Item c) i), for over 200 A, open wire bus shall be permitted where circuit ampacity exceeds 200 A.